dternyak/mymonero-app-ios/README.md

 -adding a box shadow to several elements (since this is frequently required throughout the app, my intention was to write a custom UIView subclass that draws a shadow around the view.
-Note that it's a bit more complex because of masking conflicts between the shadow & rounded rect (in essence, clipping to the rounded rect removes the shadow) but it's entirely possible.
+Note that it's a bit more complex because of masking conflicts between the shadow & rounded rect (in essence, clipping to the rounded rect removes the shadow) but it's entirely possible).
 I'd use UIBezierPath.

 -including external resources from the js project (fonts/disclosure arrow). fixing colours to be exactly the same.